Fashion

 From Sól Hansdóttir to BLOKE.

-The next iteration of London Fashion Week is soon to be upon us, off the back of an impressive season in New York, Berlin and Copenhagen.
+The next iteration of London Fashion Week is finally here, off the back of an impressive season in New York, Berlin and Copenhagen.
 Often, the schedule is packed with big names like Burberry and Simone Rocha who of course, put on incredible shows with star-studded guest lists but each season, it’s the emerging designers who really excite and innovate.

-Elsewhere, we’re excited for Georgian label KEBURIA to return to the schedule this season, famed for its political messaging and approach to activism, along with BLOKE — the new London-based, Nigerian heritage brand founded in Lagos.
+Elsewhere, we saw Georgian label KEBURIA return to the schedule this season, famed for its political messaging and approach to activism, along with BLOKE — the new London-based, Nigerian heritage brand founded in Lagos.

 Read on to find out more about the six emerging designers to keep on your radar this FW25 season.